“Out — out are the lights — out all!

 Slouches towards Bethlehem to be born?

 The feeling of a clock running down came to him again as Jared walked slowly to his Truck, eyes sweeping the parking lot for any threat, old habits and training coming to the fore once more.
-He moved quickly but carefully assessing threat potentials.
-But saw nothing that alarmed him.
+He moved quickly but carefully assessing threat potentials but saw nothing that truly alarmed him.

 The traffic on the street in front of the gym was heavier than usual for this time of day.
 Some of the passing cars were loaded with suitcases and boxes.
 Many people doubted the official news story that the problem was under control.
 So they were heading out to safer areas.
 Maybe they felt the same thing he did, time was running out.